Wood Burning Guide

 Elm Tree

-Huge water content so needs long 2-year seasoning.
+Elm needs long seasoning time (2 years) due to huge water content.
 Good firewood, burns slowly, giving constant heat.

 Wood Burning Scale 4